matangover/mypy-vscode/README.md

 * `mypy.runUsingActiveInterpreter`: Use the active Python interpreter (selected in the Python extension) to run dmypy itself, instead of the `mypy.dmypyExecutable` setting.
 Note: your code is always checked against the active interpreter – this setting only controls the interpreter used to run dmypy itself.

-* `mypy.statusFile`: Status file to use by `dmypy`, see [mypy's documentation](https://mypy.readthedocs.io/en/stable/mypy_daemon.html#cmdoption-dmypy-status-file).
-By default, the status file name is generated based on the worksapce id, workspace folder, and extension pid.
-Can be usefull if you want to reuse the same dmypy instance from other tools (pre-commit hooks for example).
-Be aware that when multiple VS Code windows are open on the same folder, it might cause some crashes or race conditions, since they will both use the same daemon.

 * `mypy.configFile`: Mypy config file, relative to the workspace folder.
 If empty, search in the default locations.
 See https://mypy.readthedocs.io/en/latest/config_file.html.

 * `mypy.extraArguments`: A list of extra command-line arguments to append to the `dmypy run` command.
 For a list of options, see [mypy's documentation](https://mypy.readthedocs.io/en/stable/command_line.html).